ericPantarotto/react_completeGuide/_notes/notes.md

 - [http://192.168.1.30:3000/]
 - [http://localhost:3000/]

-*Next.js*, a React framework, allowing to build full-stack applications with React.
+*NextJS*, a React framework, allowing to build full-stack applications with React.
 Application where the front-end is still controlled by React, but this front-end seamlessly blends with the back-end.

 we need project that comes with NextJS pre-installed and that has a certain structure and setup that's needed by NextJS.

-**<span style='color: #a3842c'>Link:** [https://nextjs.org/](https://nextjs.org/)
+**<span style='color: #a3842c'>Link:** [https://NextJS.org/](https://NextJS.org/)

 ### Understanding File-based Routing & React Server Components